 They have a large zoo here too.
 The kiddies all enjoyed seeing the animals especially the bears.
 Had four different kinds.
 Nature itself could have produced no better home for these animals.
 These pits were built in the side of a hill, just like a place in the wilderness where bears would habitate.
 Large openings in the rock lead back into their dens.
 Each den of bears had a stream of running water.
 They seemed perfectly contented.
 We saw most every kind of birds there was.
 Had a house built purposely for these.
 This is a beautiful park with some of the loveliest drives we ever had an opportunity to drive over.
 This park consists of 1500 acres.
-This was the park in which the worlds exposition was held in 1902.
+This was the park in which the Worlds Exposition was held in 1902.
 We spent most of the afternoon here, and have enjoyed this day.
 Went visiting in the evening over to Kesters.
 These are the people who were with Jack and Essie when they visited with us this summer.
 Went to bed late.

 Thu, Oct 28, 1926

-This day fines us ready for another sight seeing day in the city.
+This day finds us ready for another sight seeing day in the city.
 Mr. Carnes took the children, Essie and I in his Nash car, the boys took the Ford and away we went to the Chain of rocks.
 This is on the Mississippi river, out from the city about 12 miles.
 It is where the water is purified for use in the city.